Tag Archive for: emotional intelligence

 A big part of the answer is to do with 𝐞𝐦𝐩𝐚𝐭𝐡𝐲.

-Empathy is understanding another person’s feelings, thoughts, and condition from their perspective, rather than our own.
+Empathy is our ability to understand another person’s feelings, thoughts, and condition from their perspective, rather than our own.

 The good news is – empathy is something that can be learned.